 The Extended Award has two mandatory units.

-Higher Level Studies – learning outcomes:
+- Higher Level Studies

-Preparing for future studies – learning outcomes:
+- Preparing for future studies

 - Level 3

-Learners are set assignments.
+Students are set assignments.
 These may be in the form of briefs, scenarios, problem-solving exercises and/or research investigations.
 They are contextualised using realistic scenarios.
 The assessment may require students to write a report, write a business proposal, deliver a presentation, or make conclusions based on extensive research into a practical investigation.

 All assessment is criterion-referenced, based on the achievement of specified learning outcomes.
 Each unit within a qualification has specified assessment guidance.

-To achieve the NCFE Level 3 Award or the NCFE Level 3 Extended Award in Higher Level Studies, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.
+To achieve the NCFE Level 3 Award or the NCFE Level 3 Extended Award in Higher Level Studies, students must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.

-Learners who are not successful can resubmit work within the registration period.
+Students who are not successful can resubmit work within the registration period.